 VA Compensation for Military Sexual Trauma — Everything You Need To Know

-If you have financial concerns about hiring a military sexual trauma veterans benefits lawyer, know that our disability lawyers do not collect any money until you start receiving benefits. *
+If you have financial concerns about hiring a military sexual trauma veterans benefits advocate, know that our disability advocates do not collect any money until you start receiving benefits. *

 Qualifying for VA Disability for Military Sexual Trauma

 Serving in the military is difficult.
 As a result, many veterans are injured, whether physically or in the mind.
 If you suffered military sexual trauma, this can lead to mental disabilities, including PTSD.

 The VA lists PTSD as a qualifying condition for disability benefits.
 Moreover, it has taken a number of steps to better serve MST survivors.